Martin Chandos Taylor1

 Lt.-Gen. Sir Alexander Hamilton-Gordon was born on 6 July 1859.1 He was the son of General Hon.
 Sir Alexander Hamilton-Gordon and Caroline Emilia Mary Herschel.1 He married Isabel Newmarch, daughter of Maj.-Gen. George Newmarch, on 15 October 1888.1 He died on 13 February 1939 at age 79.1

-Lt.-Gen. Sir Alexander Hamilton-Gordon was educated at Winchester College, Winchester, Hampshire, England.1 He fought in the Second Afghan War in 1880.1 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches three times.1 He gained the rank of Brevet-Colonel.1 He was Director of Military Operations of the forces in India between 1910 and 1914.1 He gained the rank of Lieutenant-General in the service of the Royal Artillery.1 He was General Officer Commanding of the Aldershot between 1914 and 1916.1 He fought in the First World War, where he was again mentioned in despatches.1 He was General Officer Commanding of the Army Corps, British Expeditionary Forces between 1916 and 1918.1 He was decorated with the award of Grand Officer, Crown of Belgium.1 He was decorated with the award of Legion of Honour.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1918.1 He was decorated with the award of Croix de Guerre (Belgian).1 He was Colonel Commander of the Royal Artillery in 1919.1
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.1 He fought in the Second Afghan War in 1880.1 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches three times.1 He gained the rank of Brevet-Colonel.1 He was Director of Military Operations of the forces in India between 1910 and 1914.1 He gained the rank of Lieutenant-General in the Royal Artillery.1 He was General Officer Commanding of the Aldershot between 1914 and 1916.1 He fought in the First World War, where he was again mentioned in despatches.1 He was General Officer Commanding of the Army Corps, British Expeditionary Forces between 1916 and 1918.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.1 He was awarded the Grand Officer, Crown of Belgium.1 He was awarded the Croix de Guerre Belgian.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1918.1 He was Colonel Commander of the Royal Artillery in 1919.1

 Children of Lt.-Gen. Sir Alexander Hamilton-Gordon and Isabel Newmarch